 The heavens opened the night we left port (Tahiti) & it poured!
-Everyone on the deck was forced to seek shelter below & every square inch of corridor, the dining room, even the showers was soon strewn with bodies!
+Everyone on the deck was forced to seek shelter below and every square inch of the corridor, dining room, and even the showers was soon strewn with bodies!

 Moorea under thick cloud just after our departure from Tahiti around sunset:

-Huahine, our first port of call at 3.30am.
-A most colourful, totally authentic Tahiti of yesteryear:
+Huahine, our first port of call at 3.30 am.
+A most colorful, totally authentic Tahiti of yesteryear.

-Upon leaving Huahine just before sunrise & with little rain despite still cloudy skies many returned to the deck to sleep or find greater comfort.
-Note the very colourful ‘tifaifai’, the traditional Tahitian cover with Raiatea in the background:
+Upon leaving Huahine just before sunrise & with little rain despite still cloudy skies, many returned to the deck to sleep or find greater comfort.
+Note the very colorful ‘tifaifai’, the traditional Tahitian cover with Raiatea in the background.

 Raiatea’s south-eastern coastline.
 My mother-in-law, now 93, attended to the family’s cattle along these shores as a child: